The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 It’s easy to overinterpret a metaphor, but I’ll press ahead anyway.
 When she says “maybe a sandwich?” her iris outline turns thin: She is noticing something.
 It sounds to me like she’s meekly suggesting to Akio, “maybe a condom?”
 When she says it there are about 35 seconds to go before her hymen is torn.
 It sounds to me like she has seen no condom, and I don’t see a gap in those busy seconds when he might put one on.
 I don’t feel confident in the interpretation, though.

 The last thing before the unfinished thought is putting food away.
 They put the food into “those” and into the refrigerator.
 “Those” are covered or sealed containers.
 The sandwich reference is not definite, but this must refer to a condom.
 The food—the sex—is not sealed away but in the open; there is no condom.
-Failing to name the containers reflects Utena’s confusion, but also suggests that something other than the literal meaning is intended.
+Failing to name the containers reflects Utena’s confusion, and suggests that something other than the literal meaning is intended.

 What is the double unfinished “today...” thought?
 Is it the same as what she thought in the car, that she didn’t expect this?
 There may be a clue in episode 37: When Akio and Utena arrive home after the Routine Date, the first thing Utena says in the car is “Thank you for today,” starting with the same topic “today” (kyou wa).
 What she intends to say here should contrast.
 My thought is that she intends to say something indicating her ambivalence.
 She seems to think better of it the first time, and the second time to be interrupted by her sensations.
 She could be making a self-excuse at the same time.

 The topics reflect Utena’s concerns, her worries about the future rather than the present.
-Worrying about food means worrying about sex, and it also means worrying about Anthy because the food is for Anthy.
+Worrying about food means worrying about sex, and it means worrying about Anthy because the food is for Anthy.
 Utena unconsciously feels that her sexual desires are for Anthy.

 In the end, I can’t find a realistic explanation.
 I’ve never seen and can’t make sense of that kind of dissociated behavior, immediate feelings so widely separated from simultaneous concerns for the future.
 I have to conclude that Utena is deliberately being portrayed in a non-realistic way.
 Why is that?